-19.02.2015: UK Music, the umbrella body for the commercial music industry, has launched an industry wide manifesto ahead of the UK 2015 General Election, aimed at all political parties and policy makers.
+19.02.2015: UK Music has launched an industry wide manifesto ahead of the UK 2015 General Election, aimed at all political parties and policy makers.

 The document offers ideas and initiatives that would support and grow the music economy in the UK.